Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws: Coarse-Grained Thermal States and Coarse-Graining Operation

 We now apply the coarse-graining map $\mathcal{C}_{\Pi_J}$ in Eq.~\eqref{eq:cgmap} to the thermal state $\tau_\beta$.
 The result of this operation must correspond to the coarse-grained thermal state $\breve{\tau}_\beta$ in Eq.~\eqref{eqn:expRho} within the precision of the instruments, that is:

 where $\delta \tau$ is a (fine-grained) perturbation such that $\tr[\delta \tau \Pi_J] = 0$ for all $J$.
-This consistency condition is key to determining the coarse-grained energy values $E_J$ in Eq.~\eqref{eq:coarseH} and, as we see in~\ref{sec:thermocost}, it is in fact implied by the second law of thermodynamics.
-Applying the preservation of the coarse-graining Hamiltonian to the thermal state $\tau_\beta$, and using the condition in Eq.~\eqref{eq:condition}, we obtain\footnote{Note that this relation can equivalently be derived directly from $\mathcal{C}_{\Pi_j}(\tau_\beta) = \breve{\tau}_\beta$, without invoking Eq.~\eqref{eq:condition}, which accounts for a generic variation $\delta \tau$.}:
+This consistency condition is key to determining the coarse-grained energy values $E_J$ in Eq.~\eqref{eq:coarseH} and, as we see in Appendix~\ref{sec:thermocost}, it is in fact implied by the second law of thermodynamics.
+Applying the preservation of the coarse-graining Hamiltonian to the thermal state $\tau_\beta$, and using the condition in Eq.~\eqref{eq:condition}, we obtain\footnote{Note that this relation can equivalently be derived directly from $\mathcal{C}_{\Pi_j}(\tau_\beta) = \breve{\tau}_\beta$, without invoking Eq.~\eqref{eq:condition}, which is more general and accounts for a generic variation $\delta \tau$, explicitly showcasing the logically irreversible character of coarse-graining.}:

 which also implies $e^{-\beta \breve{F}} = \sum_{J} e^{- \beta E_{J}} N_J = \sum_{j} e^{- \beta \epsilon_{j}} = e^{-\beta F}$, or, equivalently, $\breve{F} = F$.
 Based on Eq.~\eqref{eq:condition}, each coarse-grained energy level takes on a value